Nancy Baker Cahill: Extended reality (XR) projects

 Baker Cahill's initial extended reality projects were created in virtual reality.
-These included her VR "Hollowpoint" drawings (exhibited at LACE, 2018, among other venues) and her works for the Sunset Digital Billboards project (2018), which depicted abstract towers of translucent color and jagged edges of metallic shards floating through space.
-Seeking to offer wider access to her work than VR (which requires expensive equipment) could, she subsequently shifted to augmented reality after creating the free 4th Wall application.
+These included her VR "Hollowpoint" drawings (LACE, 2018) and her Sunset Digital Billboards project (2018), which depicted abstract towers of translucent color and jagged edges of metallic shards floating through space.
+Seeking wider access to her work than VR could offer, she shifted to augmented reality after creating the free 4th Wall application.